 Peripheral neuropathy symptoms include pain and numbness in your hands and feet.
 The outcome of the condition often depends on what causes the problem.

 A diagnosis of peripheral neuropathy means you have nerve damage to the part of your nervous system that transmits information between your brain, spinal cord, and other parts of your body — primarily your legs, feet, arms, or hands.
-However, it’s not one single condition, and there’s not only one cause.
+It’s not one single condition, however, and there’s not only one cause.
 In all, there are more than 100 types of peripheral neuropathy.

 Where the nerve damage occurs, how severe or minor it is, and what causes peripheral neuropathy are factors that impact the symptoms you may experience and whether they resolve easily or need extensive treatment.